 What better way to watch the rich biodiversity of wildlife in the area than onboard our tranquil little journey.
 Keep an eye out for Buzzards and Red Squirrels en route.
 As our little steam engines travel from Ravenglass across tidal Barrow Marsh, keep an eye out for Oyster Catchers and Ringed Plovers.
 There's so much to see on your journey, keep your eyes peeled and let us know what you spot!

 Red Squirrels can often be spotted from our trains on the journey to Dalegarth in the mornings.
-Keep your eyes peeled as the train makes it's way through the woods near intermediate stations Miteside Halt and Murthwaite Halt.
-With Squirrel feeders located in the woods you will often spot these lovely little critters having breakfast!
-Unfortunately it is a sad fact that our native species is in decline and only clings onto a few pockets in England today.
+Keep your eyes peeled as the train makes its way through the woods near intermediate stations Miteside Halt and Murthwaite Halt.
+With squirrel feeders located in the woods, you will often spot these lovely little critters having breakfast!
+Unfortunately, it is a sad fact that our native species is in decline and only clings onto a few pockets in England today.

 We have checked our #egglegs and found our eggs are born just 12 miles away!
 If you are interested in the environmental impact of purchasing local food and drink, you may find this information interesting.
 Click here to find out how far your eggs have traveled to get to you!

 You can calculate your carbon footprint and learn how you can offset your holiday carbon footprint to help do your bit for the environment.

 We are striving to become a sustainable business and have taken the first steps to a 'greener' future.